 Second, there are:

 The Expository Word Study Sermons

-With this type, the preacher chooses a text, and he identifies and defines a few key words from that text – many times he poorly defines them.
-He uses those definitions to determine the meaning of the text without regard for the history, grammar, or context of the passage.
+With this type, the preacher chooses a text and identifies and defines a few keywords – often poorly.
+He uses those definitions to determine the meaning of the text without regard for the passage's history, grammar, or context.
 Then, he crafts the sermon using those word meanings.
 In Ephesians 1, we find the following truths about our salvation:

 In Him we have redemption through His blood, the forgiveness of our transgressions, according to the riches of His grace (Eph 1:7)

-In this text, the preacher may define redemption, forgiveness, and transgression without regard for the history, grammar, and context of the verse.
+In this text, the preacher may define redemption, forgiveness, and transgression without regard for the verse's history, grammar, and context.
 There is little doubt that a word study would yield amazing theological truths from this text.
 Yet, we can understand much more when we consider other aspects of exegetical study.

-While word studies are useful in forming our understanding of a passage, they cannot be the full extent of our exegetical study.
-We miss the richness of the truth when we don’t fully consider the entirety of the author’s intent.
-We must use all the interpretive tools at our disposal to recognize the depth and breadth of any text.
+While word studies can help form our understanding of a passage, they cannot be the full extent of our exegetical study.
+We miss the richness of the truth when we don't fully consider the entirety of the author's intent.
+We must use all the interpretive tools to recognize any text's depth and breadth.

 Third, there are: